 - 8.A.
 Any action that stops play will result in a dead ball. - 8.B.
 A fault called by a referee or player, or a fault committed by a player, will result in a dead ball. - 8.C.
 A hinder called by the referee or player will result in a dead ball.
 The referee will determine if the hinder called by the player was valid.
-A valid hinder will result in a replay. - 8.D.
+A valid hinder per the Referee or a hinder called in non-officiated play will result in a replay. - 8.D.
 A ball in play that contacts a permanent object after it has bounced on the opponent's court will result in a dead ball.
 The player who hit the ball shall win the rally. - 8.E.
 Other than non-volley zone violations, a fault may only be committed when the ball is live.
-The penalty for a fault (other than non-volley zone faults) is normally enforced the moment it is identified (e.g., incorrect player/position, distractions, double bounces, etc.) but may also be enforced any time before the next serve occurs.
+The penalty for a fault (other than non-volley zone faults) is normally enforced the moment it is identified (e.g., distractions, double bounces, etc.) but may also be enforced any time before the next serve occurs.

-SECTION 9 - NON-VOLLEY-ZONE RULES
+SECTION 9 - Non-Volley-Zone Rules

 - 9.A.
 All volleys must be initiated outside of the non-volley zone.
 For players using wheelchairs, the front (smaller) wheels may touch the non-volley zone during a volley. - 9.B.
 It is a fault if the volleying player or anything that has contact with the volleying player while in the act of volleying touches the non-volley zone.
 For players using wheelchairs, the front (smaller) wheels may touch the non-volley zone. - 9.B.1.
-The act of volleying the ball includes the swing, the follow-through, and the momentum from the action. - 9.B.2.
-If the paddle touches the non-volley zone during the volley motion, before or after contacting the ball, it is a fault. - 9.C.
+The act of volleying begins when the ball is struck out of the air before bouncing (volleyed) and ends when the player's movement from the follow-through action (momentum) stops. - 9.C.
 During the act of volleying, it is a fault if the volleying player's momentum causes the player to contact anything that is touching the non-volley zone, including the player's partner.
 For players using wheelchairs, the front (smaller) wheels may touch the non-volley zone. - 9.C.1.
 It is a fault even if the ball becomes dead before the player contacts the non-volley zone. - 9.D.
 If a player has touched the non-volley zone for any reason, that player cannot volley a return until both feet have made contact with the playing surface completely outside the non-volley zone.
 A maneuver such as standing within the non-volley zone, jumping up to hit a volley, and then landing outside the non-volley zone is a fault.
 If the rear wheels of a wheelchair have touched the non-volley zone for any reason, the player using a wheelchair cannot volley a return until both rear wheels have made contact with the playing surface outside the non-volley zone.

 - 9.E.
 A player may enter the non-volley zone at any time except when that player is volleying the ball. - 9.F.
 A player may enter the non-volley zone before or after returning any ball that bounces. - 9.G.
 A player may stay inside the non-volley zone to return a ball that has bounced.
 There is no violation if a player does not exit the non-volley zone after hitting a ball that bounces. - 9.H.
-There is no violation if a player returns the ball while their partner is standing in the non-volley zone.
+There is no violation if a player returns the ball while their partner is standing in the non-volley zone as long as the partners, including anything the partners are wearing or carrying, do not contact each other during the act of volleying.